Part 3: unleash your code

 file/open folder

-This time, comment the six lines to remove all the services except the blinker:
+This time, comment the following six lines to remove all of the services except the blinker:

 Led_Init();